WinterSoldier13/ai_dj_cara/README.md

 # AI DJ Cara - Your Personal AI Radio Jockey 🎙️🎵

-> "probably the best fucking thing I've ever coded for myself" - Ayush
+> probably the best fucking thing I've ever coded for myself

 **AI DJ Cara** transforms your YouTube Music experience by adding a personality to your playlist.
 Just like a real Radio Jockey, Cara introduces the next song with hype, wit, and energy, making your listening session feel like a live radio show curated just for you.